- 1 pint milk

 - Add the onion and cover, place in a simmering water bath (Bain Marie) and cook for about 40 minutes, until thickened and soft.
 You can cook this on the stove, but it will catch if you are not careful, especially when you have many other things to think about.

 - Uncover, remove the onion and taste, re season with salt and pepper, cayenne and nutmeg.

-- If the sauce is too thick then let down with a little milk, if it is too thin then add a few more crumbs.
+- If the sauce is too thick, then let it down with a little milk.
+If it is too thin, then add a few more crumbs.

 - Finally stir in the butter.